lucadibello/mininet-yaml/README.md

 #### 5.1.3.
 Demands (optional)

-If your topology requires specific traffic management, the `demands` section allows you to define the maximum goodput demands between hosts.
+If your topology requires specific traffic **management**, the `demands` section allows you to define the maximum goodput demands between hosts.
 This section triggers traffic engineering functionalities where the tool adjusts link capacities and routing configurations to meet these demands.

 ### 5.2.
 Functionality of Interface Costs